ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 fewer if any triples were dropped due to unbound variables.

 ---
-### Phase 4 — Formatting (FormattedTripleAdapter / StringTripleAdapter in ConstructTripleGenerator)
+### Phase 4 — Formatting (generateFormattedTriples / generateStringTriples in ConstructTripleGenerator)
 This corresponds to the *Formatting / FormattedTripleAdapter / StringTripleAdapter* box at the bottom of the diagram, whose two output arrows lead to the HTTP response stream and the QLever JSON serializer respectively.